Skip to content

 Get it on Google Play

-If you have an older Android device (that does not support ARMv8 AArch64 architecture but is still based on armeabi-v7a), you will not get the updates via the Play store since I am only publishing the ARMv8 version.
-However, I have created a build compiled for those older devices and you can download it here: https://baltazarstudios.com/PlayZX/Repos/PlayZX-armeabi-v7a.apk
+If you have an older Android device that does not support ARMv8 architecture but is still based on armeabi-v7a, you will not get the updates via the Play Store since I am only publishing the ARMv8 version.
+However, I have compiled a build for those older devices; you can download it here.

-In spite of what the Play listing shows, there are no in-app purchases; I have made this app completely free back in 2016, and there are no annoying ads or anything like that.
-But, if you like the app and if you end up using it, you could always...
+Despite what the Play listing shows, there are no in-app purchases; I made this app completely free in 2016, and there are no annoying ads.
+But if you like the app and end up using it, you could always buy me a coffee or drop me a note!

 Buy me a coffeeBuy me a coffee